roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Lookup

-Lookups are an option with forms When 2 tables that are related to each other are used in a form.
-They allow us to pick an entry from the related form.
+Lookups are a field type that exist when 2 tables that are related to each.
+They can be seen in views table on the many side of a one to many relationship.
+They are generally populated using a form on the many side of the relationship.

 [Learn more about the lookup field user experience](../../user/lookup-field.md)